Lifespring: Course overview

 The training consisted of a series of lectures and experiential processes designed to show the participants a new manner of contending with life situations and concerns and how other possible explanations and interpretations may lead to different results.
 Some individuals complained that they felt harangued, embarrassed, or humiliated by the trainer during the training.
 A few individuals chose not to complete the training.
 Additionally, the trainer used many English words in a manner different from their usual meaning.
 "Commitment", for instance, was defined as "the willingness to do whatever it takes".
 "Conclusion" was defined as a belief.
 Also, words such as "responsibility", "space", "surrender", "experience", "trust", "consideration", "unreasonable", "righteous", "totally participate", "from your head", "openness", "letting go" were redefined or used so as to assign them a more specific meaning.
 "Stretch" was an activity that was outside the participant's comfort zone.
 During the advanced course the participants were sometimes sent out to perform certain tasks.
 If any participant did not complete their task the group was considered in "breakdown ".

 The book Evaluating a Large Group Awareness Training made comparisons between Lifespring and Erhard Seminars Training (est).

-Lifespring has been characterized as a form of "Large Group Awareness Training" in several sources."Training or T-groups, sensitivity training, and encounter groups spread and were followed by commercially sold large group awareness training programs, such as est, Lifespring and other programs."Michael Langone, Cult Observer, Volume 15, No. 1, 1998"EST, FORUM and LIFESPRING are all examples of LGATs, for members seek to improve their overall level of satisfaction and interpersonal relations by carrying out such experiential exercises as role-playing, group singing and chanting, and guided group interaction."Page vii — "The research reported in this volume was awarded the American Psychological Association, Division 13, National Consultants to Management Award, August 13, 1989."
+Lifespring has been characterized as a form of "Large Group Awareness Training" in several sources.

 Lawsuits

-Lifespring claims to have trained more than 400,000 people through its ten centers across the country.
-A number of lawsuits were filed against Lifespring (personal communication with trainers), including two cases in which deaths allegedly resulted from trainings.
-Lifespring settled most of the suits.